patelharsh21/200-days/README.md

 dowloaded lip reading dataset
 worked on implementation of project
 ## day 17
 solved shortest path in binary maze
 Worked in implementation of lip reading project
+## day18
+Solved path with minimum efforts
+Solved 3 questions in the contest